FactomProject/factom-docs/api/includes/_factomd-api.md

 * If the syntax of the parameters is off e.g. missing a quote, a comma, or a square bracket, it will return: {"jsonrpc":"2.0","id":null,"error":{"code":-32600,"message":"Invalid Request"}}

-* If parameters are labeled incorrectly the call will return:
+* If the parameters are labeled incorrectly the call will return:
 “{"code":-32602,"message":"Invalid params","data":"ERROR!
 Invalid params passed in, expected 'addresses'"}”

 * If factomd is not loaded up all the way to the last saved block it will return: